RayBenefield/transmutation/worklog.md

 # Work Log

+## #59, #60, #61, #62, #63

+Got SUPER sucked into creating the template system.
+Once I started to figure things out I couldn't stop myself.
+I've got a basic changelog writer that will work for now.
+Unlike the **Angular** changelog I have a setup that will not only add *Features*, *Bugs Fixes*, *Performance*, and what not, but also add important developer details like *Documentation*, *Tests*, *Refactors*, and *DX Improvements*.
+Took a bit to find a system that worked, and realized that I could tap into the notes system that the changelog writer has.
+Which works out perfectly.
+I may have to setup a different way to handle Breaking Changes though... so there is that.
+But I think I have an idea on what to do.
+We shall see.

 ## #58

 Started looking at what it is going to take to create a Changelog writer for